 With the ease of always having your smartphone with you and the wide range of music streaming services available today, it’s easy to forget about CD players.

-And the truth is, CD players are gradually becoming a thing of the past, and if you were to ask a teen about CD players today, it might result in a very confused look.
+10 years ago nearly all cars came with a CD player as standard.
+But the truth is, CD players are gradually becoming a thing of the past, and if you were to ask a teen about a CD player today, it might result in a very confused look.

 Hardly any new cars come with CD players anymore.
 Today, almost all car manufacturers replaced the CD player with other music playing options, such as Apple Carplay, Android Auto, or Bluetooth by connecting your phone via the car’s infotainment system.
 But there are still some car manufacturers that offer CD players.

-The short answer is yes, some new cars do have CD players, but the number of new vehicles that come with a CD player steadily declines each year.
+So the short answer is both yes and no, some new cars do have CD players, while others don’t.
+But the number of new vehicles that come with a CD player standard steadily declines each year.

 With today’s technology, you easily or automatically connect your smartphone via the car’s infotainment system, accessing millions of songs through music streaming apps such as Apple Carplay, Android Auto, Spotify, and more.